-Amidst shifting consumer demands and a move towards true omnichannel, retailers’ ability to leverage their physical presence is vitally important.
+Amidst shifting consumer demand and a move toward true omnichannel, retailers’ ability to leverage their physical presence is vitally important.
 Options such as deliver from store, buy online pickup in store (BOPIS), buy online return in store (BORIS) and delivery drop-offs in lockers are a major advantage over online retailers.

 Stein Mart has become the latest retailer to partner with Amazon, betting that increased traffic to the ecommerce giant’s lockers in the back of its stores for order pickup and returns will translate to sales for the struggling discount chain.
 The lockers will be located in about 200 of Stein Mart’s 283 stores by early June.

 Kohl’s has taken steps to improve the omnichannel customer experience using an innovative promotional model, personalization and its marketing efforts, attendees were told at eTail West.
 CMO Greg Revelle said the company’s core mission is to serve families with great products, savings and easy experiences.